electrode-io/electrode/packages/xarc-create-app/template/README.md

 # my-x-app

-Welcome to your web application using Electrode X.
+Welcome to your React application using Electrode X.

 ## Development